 Like the Samsung, it's got USB 3.2 ports to ensure it can hit speeds of up to 1GB/s, so you'll not find it lacking on the transferring side of things, so if you're looking for a slightly less expensive option it's absolutely worth picking up.

 Sandisk Extreme Portable SSD

 While the nature of an external SSD means it's unlikely to be hugely heavy and bulky, especially at the 1TB size, there's still something to be said for a drive that's expressly designed around portability.
 That's where Sandisk's drive excels - it's got water and dust resistance, though not to a high degree, and is extremely light and has a useful hook for fastening or carrying.

-On top of that, you get the requisite excellent read and write speeds, meaning that transfers can hit up to 550MB/s, which is a little slow for this list, although still easily fast enough to have most people satisfied - in fact, it's a level that was industry-leading until the most recent generation of SSDs arrived.
+On top of that, you get the requisite excellent read and write speeds, meaning that transfers can hit up to 550MB/s, which isn't the quickest on this list, although it's still easily fast enough to have most people satisfied.
+In fact, it's a level that was industry-leading until the most recent generation of SSDs arrived.

 Gtech G-Drive Mobile SSD

 With transfer speeds of up to 560MB/s, this Gtech drive is another that's no longer going to win prizes for its speed, but we're still pretty convinced it'll exceed most people's expectations, especially if they're moving from the world of HDDs.